 Many people think about volunteering after their caring comes to an end.
-You may decide to offer some of your time to carry out fundraising activities or to help deliver services.
+You may decide to offer some of your time to become a mentor to carry out fundraising activities or to help deliver services.
 You may have enjoyed the feeling of being helpful to someone else that you experienced while caring and would like to experience that again.